wyattshapiro/nyc_311/README.md

 As a transplant into New York City, noise is one thing I expected to hear a lot.
 But, not everyone seems to handle it well, including my downstairs neighbor who comes knocking after every step.
 I wanted to take a look into what neighborhoods complain the most, about noise and otherwise.

 ### Solution

 In order to effectively gain insight from NYC 311 data, a data engineer needs to structure the data and load it into a database.
-The proposed plan consists of a Python ETL pipeline that will:
+The proposed plan consists of a Python ETL pipeline with two stages:

+- Stage 1: Extract raw data from API
+  - Query NYC Open Data 311 Endpoint
+  - Save JSON data in S3
+- Stage 2: Transform raw data into star schema for analytics
   - Extract each data file hosted on S3.
   - Load data into staging tables on Redshift.
   - Transform and load data into analytics tables with star schema on Redshift.
-- Perform data quality checks.
+  - Perform data quality checks to ensure reliable data.
+- Stage 3: Perform analysis
+  - Use

 ![Alt text]()

 ## Data